pahlevikun/pahlevikun/README.md

 # Hello!

 My name is Farhan Yuda Pahlevi, just call me Farhan or Levi.
 Currently working at Gojek as Android Engineer for GoBiz app.
-I'm always looking for something new and adopt it for maximizing development efficiency and produce an innovative solution.
-More information about me please visit my LinkedIn profile or my personal site.
-I'm main code mainly on Native Android Development and very experienced on it, other than that, I can code in other mobile development stack, backend stack, and also some DevOps automation.
+I'm always looking for something new and adopt it for maximizing development efficiency & produce an innovative solution.
+More information about me please visit my [LinkedIn](https://www.linkedin.com/in/pahlevikun/) profile or my [personal site](http://www.pahlevikun.id/).
+I'm code mainly on Native Android Development and very experienced on it, other than that, I can code in other Mobile Development stack, Backend stack, and also some DevOps automation.

 ![Pahlevikun's github stats](https://github-readme-stats.vercel.app/api?username=pahlevikun&show_icons=true&line_height=21&show_icons=true&theme=nord)![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=pahlevikun&show_icons=true&layout=compact&theme=nord&count_private=truecount_private=true)